A proof system for graph (non)-isomorphism verification

-\begin{proof} The fact $C(G,\pi_0)=(G',\pi')$ can be only derived by the rule \texttt{CanonicalLeaf} (Figure~\ref{rules:canonical}).
-By its premises, the node $\nu$ is a leaf which is an ancestor of the canonical leaf, that is, it \emph{is} the canonical leaf.
-Therefore, if $\pi$ is the coloring that correspond to that leaf, then $(G^\pi,\pi_0^\pi)$ is the canonical form of the graph $(G,\pi_0)$. \end{proof}
+Finally, for the rule \texttt{CanonicalLeaf}, by its first premise it holds that the node $\nu$ is an ancestor of the canonical leaf.
+Since the rule assumes that the coloring $\pi$ (assigned to the node $\nu$ by second premise) is discrete, the node $\nu$ is a leaf, and therefore it \emph{is} the canonical leaf, so $(G^\pi,\pi_0^\pi)$ is the canonical form of the graph $(G,\pi_0)$. \end{proof}